 Across all modes, operational productivity by revenue hour decreased from 38 passengers per revenue hour in 2015 to 29 in 2019.
 This trend is generally consistent with national trends.
 However, rail, streetcar, and commuter bus passengers per revenue hour have increased slightly in recent years.
 Rail passengers per revenue hour, which is the highest of all modes, increased in 2019 due to a small decrease in service hours without significant loss of ridership.
 Commuter bus passengers per revenue hour also increased in 2018 and 2019 compared to 2017, reflecting ridership increases that outpaced increases in service hours.
-The region's fixed-route bus passengers per revenue hour in 2019.
+The region's fixed-route bus passengers per revenue hour fell nearly 32 percent from 2015 to 22 passengers per revenue hour in 2019.
 Meanwhile, passengers per revenue hour remained nearly constant for vanpool and demand response, though these two modes have lower productivity overall.